BizFest 2025

 ✅ Identity verified

-Has hosted
+🚀 Has hosted 3 fairs

 I launched this initiative to provide kids with a platform to explore entrepreneurship, build confidence, and develop essential life skills, including problem-solving, creativity, and financial literacy.
 Watching young entrepreneurs bring their ideas to life, engage with the community, and take pride in their work has been truly inspiring.
 By continuing to expand this initiative, I aim to ignite a lasting passion for entrepreneurship, equipping young minds with the tools and opportunities to dream big and bring their ideas to life.